|Plans||Shared, VPS, Dedicated & Reseller|

 Everything that FatCow promises in their WordPress plans is not something they can really promise.
 For example, they promise to “pre-install plugins.”
 Plugins in WordPress require 3 clicks to install.
 And the ones they pre-install usually aren’t the best ones – they are the plugins that make FatCow money.

 Another example is their promises of speed because they installed the W3 Total Cache.
-Ok, just because you install a caching plugin doesn’t make your WordPress website fast – not to mention that W3 Total Cache is not the best choice for shared hosting plans (use Super Cache instead).
+Ok, just because you install a caching plugin doesn’t make your WordPress website fast – not to mention that W3 Total Cache is not the best choice for shared hosting plans (use WP Rocket instead).
 Ditto with their security promises.